 From now on I’m going to enjoy the ride as Kevin Seraphin develops, because so far he’s exceeded all my expectations.

-Topics: Kevin Seraphin
+Tags: Kevin Seraphin